1. Plymouth Hospitals Charity (PHC), registered charity number 1048679, is committed to protecting your privacy.

 If you provide us with information that you can be identified by, we will only use it as described in this Privacy Notice.

 The Charity Privacy Notice was written to comply with the Data Protection Act 2018 and the EU General Data Protection Regulations (May 2018).
 You are not under a statutory or contractual obligation to provide personal data.

 Plymouth Hospitals Charity offers you the chance to stay in touch.
 We can let you know about our fundraising activities, events, and how we spend donations.

 We may collect the following information:

 - Full name and title

 - Contact information including address and postcode.
-(Where appropriate, this can also include a place of work)
+(Where appropriate, this can also include a place of work or club/society)

 - Phone numbers and email addresses

 - Bank account details (if you are making a card payment or setting up a Direct Debit)